CallJ051/spark-kafka-avro-demo/README.md

 The **pom.xml** contains all Java dependencies.
 This manual assumes the user runs the examples in a Windows (10) environment.
 If you use another OS, I refer you to the Kafka documentations for the correct commands to setup your Kafka server.

 Before running the example, make sure that Zookeeper and Kafka.
-In what follows, we assume that Zookeeper, Kafka and Schema Registry are started with the default settings.
+In what follows, we assume that Zookeeper and Kafka are started with the default settings.
 These can also be found in the **kafka_properties** directory.

 The default producer and consumer properties used in this example can be found in **src\main\resources**